• Skip to primary navigation

 What’s up with solar panels?

-You may not be aware of solar shingles, but they are a type of innovative solar panel alternative for your home.
-If you don’t want your rooftop to turn into an eyesore due to large solar panels, this is a good alternative.
+You may not be aware of solar shingles, but they are an innovative solar panel alternative for your home.
+This is a good alternative if you don’t want your rooftop to turn into an eyesore due to large solar panels.

-This stuff functions similarly to a solar panel in that it converts sunlight into electricity.
+This stuff functions similarly to a solar panel, converting sunlight into electricity.
 They are, however, only smaller and more beautiful.
-Solar shingles are a fantastic way to get solar power while also getting a nice, grey-colored rooftop.
+Solar shingles are a fantastic way to get solar power and a nice, grey-colored rooftop.

 See Related: Best Tesla Solar Rental Alternatives